oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 |bytes|scalar-unit.bitrate||
 |nil|version|

-> Important notes:

-> YAML map keys can be any value, not just strings.
-TOSCA metadata grammar
-> allows that full YAML expressiveness and does not add additional
-> restrictions beyond requiring correct YAML syntax.

-> YAML does not specify the bit width of integers and floats but suggests
-> that 32 bits should be acceptable.
->
-> Users should be careful about the difference between parsing floats and
-> integers.
-If they explicitly want a float, they should add ".0".

-> Users should be careful with version strings being parsed as floats.
-> E.g., "3.2" is a float but "3.2.1" is a string,

 ### 9.1.1 Primitive Types

 The TOSCA primitive types have been specified to allow for the broadest possible support for implementations.

-Guiding principles:
+TOSCA types use the following guiding principles:

 1. Because TOSCA files are written in YAML they must support all the literal primitives in YAML.
 However, it is important to also allow